Claroprot/claro-format/README.md

 Authors

-Claro is developed by Sena Vesper / Felicie Pacoret.
+Claro is developed by [Your Name].
 Please refer to the repository’s AUTHORS.md file for contributors.

 Validation Tool